nextthingco/docs/Gadget-docs/source/includes/_build.md

 nano gadget.yml
 ```

-#### Make edits to following fields:
+#### Make edits to the following fields:

 * **image**

 	```
-	image: ntcgadget/blink:v1
+	image: ntcgadget/blink
 	```

 Specify an image to pull from the Docker Hub repo in this field.
 This example pulls "v1" of an image from the "blink" repo under the "ntcgadget" username.
-State images in

 Format: username/repo:tag.